 My first step was to rally a strike-team and get us all in a room to bang out some ideas for the pitch, as well as identify what research or data we'd need to support our recommendations.

 It wasn't hard finding people in the studio who wanted to participate, and involvement was enthusiastic.
-But as we went deeper, what surfaced was a consensus that the client's ask in the RFP didn't quite resonate with us as users.
+But as we went deeper, what surfaced was a consensus that the client's ask in the RFP didn't exactly resonate with us as users.

 In order to validate what we were feeling in the brainstorm session, I worked with the project's Strategist to craft a brief survey for colleagues.
 We sent it out to our respective LinkedIn networks and it confirmed that we suspected:

 Creative professionals rarely have time when we can "lean back" and peruse a stock photo site for inspiration at a leisurely pace.
-For a high-volume company or agency — the client's high-value customer — there are time constraints and deadlines, reviews and approvals, and procurement people pulling the purse-strings at every turn.
+For a media company or agency — the client's high-value customer — there are time constraints and deadlines, reviews and approvals, and procurement people pulling the purse-strings at every turn.

-THE PROPOSED SOLUTION:
+MY PROPOSED SOLUTION:

 OWN THE ECOSYSTEM